 Additional Curriculum Information

 Of particular note within the core courses are the PHY 500 Research Rotations, which are specifically designed to engage doctoral students in genuine, faculty-guided research starting in their first semester at ASU.
-Students take PHY 500 in the first and second year of study.
+Students take PHY 500 during the fall and spring of their first year.

 Coursework beyond the core courses is established by the student's doctoral advisor and supervisory committee, working in partnership with the student.
 The intent is to tailor the doctoral training to the specific research interests and aptitudes of the student while ensuring that each graduating student emerges with the expertise, core knowledge and problem-solving skills that define a successful doctoral degree in physics.